barsoom/devbook/code_review/README.md

 ### If you commit translation updates, take some responsibility for them.

-When you pull translations from the translation tool, commit them and push, they will go live on the site – most likely before a reviewer has had a chance to look at them – most likely before a reviewer has had a chance to look at them.
+When you pull translations from the translation tool, commit them and push, they will go live on the site – most likely before a reviewer has had a chance to look at them.

 You should scan through them and look for obvious issues – broken interpolation syntax, misunderstood context etc. We can spot some of these even in languages we don't know.